 A vehicle card is authorized for fuel purchases for a single University-owned vehicle.
 The card is engraved with the vehicle license number.

 A generic card may be used to purchase fuel for any University-owned vehicle or gas-powered equipment operated by department personnel.

-The standard purchase limits for WSU fuel credit cards are:
+The standard (default) purchase limits for WSU fuel credit cards are:

 The department may request any of the following special purchase limits for a fuel card:

 - More than three transactions per day; and/or

 - Expanded services (including emergency vehicle services, e.g., towing, tire change, battery jump; and routine maintenance, e.g., oil change, belt replacement).
 (See 95.35 regarding maintenance and emergency services for Motor Pool vehicles.)